 These headings will need to be adapted to report practice developments.
-Please remember that data are historic and should be reported in the past tense.
-Please refrain from naming individuals, Trusts and Hospitals to preserve anonymity.
+Please remember that data is historic and should be reported in the past tense.
+Please refrain from naming individuals, Trusts, and Hospitals to preserve anonymity.

 The methodology and methods used for a piece of research or for a literature search need to be outlined briefly in the report.